-Veteran Kannada actress Jayanthi passes away in Bengaluru
+Family of veteran Kannada actress Jayanthi denies rumour of her demise

-Veteran Kannada actress Jayanthi, who was admitted to a hospital in Bengaluru, passed away on Tuesday evening.
+The family members of veteran Kannada actress Jayanthi, who was admitted to a hospital in Bengaluru, have denied the rumours of her death.
 Jayanthi was admitted to the hospital with "chronic severe asthma and acute respiratory failure".
 She was admitted to Vikram Hospital in Bengaluru.
+The family members have reportedly claimed that Jayanthi is in fact 'recovering'.

-Jayanthi had acted in over 500 movies in her career and was part of over 300 movies as the female lead.
+Jayanthi has acted in over 500 movies in her career and was part of over 300 movies as the female lead.
 The 73-year-old worked not just in Kannada films, but also in Tamil, Telugu, Hindi, Malayalam and Marathi movies.

 She has received two Karnataka State Film Awards for Best Actress, the President's Medal for Best Actress and two Filmfare Awards for Best Actress throughout her career.
 She has been cited as Kannada cinema's "most bold and beautiful" actress by various media outlets, a title for which she has received substantial publicity.